 Three types of IAPs used to generate revenue — consumable, non-consumable, and subscriptions.

-Consumable IAPs are the one-time consumable items — virtual currencies, power-ups, extended gameplay, or an additional feature.
+Consumable IAPs are one-time consumable items — virtual currencies, power-ups, extended gameplay, or an additional feature.
 These purchases are popular with mobile games.

 Non-consumable IAPs are typically permanent features that users buy in the apps — such as the option to remove ads or a premium photo filter.